 \subsection{Equivalence classes of $(S,l)$-trees}

-In the following we introduce an equivalence relation for AS-trapezoids and translate it to an equivalence relation for $(S,l)$-trees.
-The equivalence relation is more intuitively accessible in the AS-trapezoid picture, however it is more handy for $(S,l)$-trees.\\
+In the following, we introduce an equivalence relation for AS-trapezoids and translate it to an equivalence relation for $(S,l)$-trees.
+The equivalence relation is more intuitively accessible in the AS-trapezoid picture, however, it is more convenient in the $(S,l)$-tree setting.\\